 Courthouses and town halls all across the U. S. are treasure troves of records for family history research.
 Yes, they include birth, death, marriage, and probate records, but go far beyond these.
 Learn about these basics and also tax, divorce, naturalization, criminal and civil court records, and others.
 Today the records might have been transferred to an archive, historical society, may be on microfilm via the Family History Library, or even online.
 Learn what these records hold, and how to find and access them and indexes.
 The examples used in the lecture span a wide variety of localities.
 This lecture focuses on historical rather than current records and on the county and town level records.

-Research Via the Hallowed Shelves and Tools of the DAR Library
+Research Via the Hallowed Shelves and Tools of the DAR Library in Washington, DC

 Our nation’s capital is a fantastic place to do historical and genealogical research.
 Among the many repositories is the Daughters of the American Revolution Library.
 An on-site visit brings you to the old classical style building and the wealth of information accumulated since the library collection was started in 1896.
 The DAR Library is a stone’s throw from the White House.
 A major focus of the library is the history of the American Revolution era.
 However, the library has far more than just materials related to the American Revolution.
 It is a superb place for browsing hundreds of years of books relating to many localities; most are on open shelves.

-Seeking Your Comfort Zone As You Approach Different Repositories
+Seeking Your Comfort Zone as You Approach Different Repositories

 Your research comfort zone may be the historical society, genealogical library, university library, or government archive where you regularly research, or it may be sitting at home working online.
 The time comes when you should venture out to other record repositories.
 This session deals with making these visits part familiar and comfortable.
 My experience with repositories all across the United States is the basis for this lecture.
 It is possible to enter a repository that is new to you with confidence and make the most of your time there.
 The repository you plan to visit may be in a distant city or may be in the place where you reside.
 It is amazing how many genealogists tremble at the thought of venturing beyond that comfort zone library even when the new place is just minutes from home.
 The presentation, syllabus material, and visuals emphasize that effectively preparing to visit a different research repository can pay off genealogically, even if you never actually make the leap to an on-site visit.

-Basic methods for using the abundant and rich sources available to research Indian family history will be reviewed in this session.
-Many types of records and the likely repositories will be covered: Indian census and annuity rolls, oral history, manuscripts, private sources, legal records, Indian school records, tribal records, and BIA and National Archives collections.
+Basic methods for using the abundant and rich sources available to research Native American family history will be reviewed in this session.
+Many types of records and the likely repositories will be covered: Indian census and annuity rolls, oral history, manuscripts, private sources, Indian school records, church records, tribal records, and BIA and National Archives collections.
 Historical societies, state archives, county courthouses, NARA regional facilities and more are included.
 The importance of understanding the historical context of the records, and the lives they reflect, will be discussed.
 Many important records are those related to individuals and families that did not attain official enrollment/membership or correspondence related to their quest.
-This session is designed to share the basics of ancestral research for those with Indian ancestry.
+This session is designed to share the basics of ancestral research for those with Native American ancestry.
 It does not provide instructions on how to enroll with specific tribes.
 Resources that are universal to this type of research are covered; however parts are tailored to specific tribes related to the area where the lecture is presented.
 Other lectures that correlate to this two hour presentation include those related to the U.S. National Archives, manuscripts, county courthouses, and the immediately preceding lecture on seeking comfort zones in repositories.

-Southern Deeds: More than Land
+Deeds: Clues to More than Land

 Stuck?
 Have You Tried . . .?
 Have You Overlooked . . .?